How We Grow

 The Real Benefit:

-The ultimate benefit of our growing practices is that all of our root-pruned certified trees have exceptional root systems that ultimately benefit our trees, and our customers.
+The real benefit of our growing practices is that all of our root-pruned certified trees are grown with mycorrhizae and have exceptional root systems that truly benefit our trees, and our customers.

 They quickly establish in their new planting location with their fibrous root systems with little-to-no transplant shock… and can safely be planted from March through December in USDA zones 6 and higher.

-Our trees go through one to three root-pruning potting upstages (very labor intensive, and all trees are manually re-potted by hand).
+Our trees generally go through two to three root-pruning pot upstages (very labor intensive, costly, and all trees are manually re-potted by hand).

 We do buy a few hard-to-find specimens as bare root stock that may only go through a single root pruning stage.
 These will not have the extensive root systems of our other trees, but they will still be exceptional hard-to-find, and healthy tree specimens.